syauqi-alias/syauqi-alias.github.io/README.md

 ---

 # Welcome to my portfolio
 Greetings!
 This is my online portfolio where you can access information about my experience, previous projects, and upcoming project plans.
+Give time for the page to load.

 To find the information you need, simply use the sidebar navigation.